Menu

 • Now prepare all the ingredients needed for the recipe.
 This makes baking much more relaxed, and you won't forget anything 🙂

-• Lightly grease the lamb mold with vegan butter or a little vegetable oil.
+• Lightly grease the lamb mould with vegan butter or a little vegetable oil.
 Dust the head area with some flour to prevent parts of the head from sticking to the mold.
-Assemble the mold and set it aside.
+Assemble the mould and set it aside.

 • In a large mixing bowl, mix the dry ingredients for the lamb, and in another bowl, mix the liquid ingredients well.
 Then, combine both mixtures briefly with a spoon, only as long as necessary but as briefly as possible.